 Using horizontal log and beam structures instead of vertical siding became a smart way to build a good exterior relatively fast.
 It also had another advantage.
-Since every seam was essentially covered with an overlapping batten, the board and batten style produced fewer seams overall, meaning there was less opportunity for air to escape through the home’s exterior.
+Since every seam was essentially covered with an overlapping batten, the board and batten (sometimes colloquially referred to as “bat and board siding”) style produced fewer seams overall, meaning there was less opportunity for air to escape through the home’s exterior.
 In other words, board and batten siding proved to be a more energy efficient way of building structures.

 In addition to the historical benefits of board and batten, this design technique is now mainly used as a stylistic quality to give character to the home.
 Because many farmhouses were built in this style during the first half of the century, board and batten carries an aesthetic that is both rustic and chic, benefiting from the nostalgia of countryside farmhouse designs.